danzllab/LIONESS/README.md

 # LIONESS
 ---

-Copyright ©2022.
+Copyright ©2023.
 Institute of Science and Technology Austria (IST Austria).
-All Rights Reserved.

-This file is part of the code developed for the paper "Dense synapse-level reconstruction of living brain tissue".
+This file is part of the code developed for the paper "Dense 4D nanoscale reconstruction of living brain tissue".
 This code is free software: you can redistribute it and/or modify it under the terms of the MIT License.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the MIT License for more details.